Ten Best: Second round picks

 8) Miles Joseph: 12th, 1996

-A good rookie season saw Joseph play in the Olympics and being called up to the US national team.
+A good rookie season saw Joseph play in the Olympics and receive a call up to the US national team.
 A steady decline followed.

 7) Ryan Meara: 31st, 2012